Is a Maine Coon Cat Part Raccoon?

 "What Two Breeds Make a Maine Coon?"

-You can't mix two different cat breeds to make a Maine Coon.
+You can't mix two different breeds to make a Maine Coon.
 These beauties may have come about many generations ago by Norwegian Forest cats or other longhaired cats breeding with local short-haired domestic cats.

 The lifestyle of the original Maine Coon cats was very different from the comfy domestic life they enjoy today!